 Rescue workers have removed at least 140 bodies from the crash site, said Yushau Shuaib, spokesman for the National Emergency Management Agency.
 Search and rescue operations resumed after they were suspended earlier due to heavy rains, he said by phone.

 Nigeria’s Accident Investigation Bureau recovered the cockpit voice recorder and the flight data recorder, known as the black box, of the Boeing Co.
-(BA) MD-83 aircraft yesterday, said Tunji Oketunbi, spokesman for the agency.
+(BA:US) MD-83 aircraft yesterday, said Tunji Oketunbi, spokesman for the agency.
 The devices will be sent to the U.S. or U.K. for analysis, he said.

 The flight from Abuja was carrying 146 passengers and seven crew members when it crashed into the Agege suburb as it was approaching Murtala Muhammed Airport.
 At least 10 people on the ground were killed, Hakeem Bello, a spokesman for Lagos state governor Babatunde Fashola, said in an e-mailed statement.
 The pilot was a U.S. citizen and the co-pilot was an Indian, the airline said.